nogicoder/farcry/README.md

 ## Entity Relationship Diagram (ERD)

-Before we store data into a RDBMS, we need to design the data model.
-Such design corresponds to an [Entity Relationship Diagram (ERD)](https://www.lucidchart.com/pages/er-diagrams) that illustrates how entities relate to each other within a system.
+Before we store data into an RDBMS, we need to design the data model.
+Such a design corresponds to an [Entity Relationship Diagram (ERD)](https://www.lucidchart.com/pages/er-diagrams) that illustrates how entities relate to each other within a system.

-ER models are typically drawn at up to [three levels of detail](https://www.guru99.com/data-modelling-conceptual-logical.html): [**conceptual data model**, **logical data model**, and **physical data model**](https://www.visual-paradigm.com/support/documents/vpuserguide/3563/3564/85378_conceptual,l.html).
+ER models are typically drawn up to [three levels of detail](https://www.guru99.com/data-modelling-conceptual-logical.html): [**conceptual data model**, **logical data model**, and **physical data model**](https://www.visual-paradigm.com/support/documents/vpuserguide/3563/3564/85378_conceptual,l.html).

 ## Logical Data Model

 Even if major RDBMS follow most of the database standards, there are always [some differences](https://www.sql-workbench.eu/dbms_comparison.html).
-For instance the data type, which defines the type of value that can be stored in a table column, can differ from a RDBMS to another.
+For instance the data type, which defines the type of value that can be stored in a table column, can differ from one RDBMS to another.

-When you design a data model, you want to describe the data in as much detail as possible, the entities, their attributes, and their relationships, without regard to how they will be physical implemented in a RDBMS.
+When you design a data model, you want to describe the data in as much detail as possible: the entities, their attributes and their relationships, without regard to how they will be physical implemented in an RDBMS.
 This is the [logical data model](https://www.omg.org/retail-depository/arts-odm-73/logical_data_model_concepts.htm).

-That enables you to select at a later stage a RDBMS into which the data model can be implemented.
+This enables you to select (at a later stage) an RDBMS into which the data model can be implemented.
 A logical data model can be more or less automatically converted to a physical data model with the help of tool.

 To translate Google sheets into entities is damn simple.
 The sheets `Frag History` and `Match Statistics` can be converted into two entities `match_frag` and `match_statistics`:

 ![Far Cry Entity Diagram Design](farcry_erd_initial.png)

 There are many [data modeling tools](https://en.wikipedia.org/wiki/Comparison_of_data_modeling_tools).
-Not all of them are free.
-Not all of them runs on Linux.
-We choose
+Not all of them are free and not all of them run on Linux.
+We chose
-[Navicat Data Modeler](https://www.navicat.com/en/products/navicat-data-modeler) that is free and runs on Linux, but which essentials version is quite limited.
+[Navicat Data Modeler](https://www.navicat.com/en/products/navicat-data-modeler) it is free and runs on Linux, but which essentials version is quite limited.

-Create a new logical diagram, also known as [Entity-Relationship Diagram](https://www.smartdraw.com/entity-relationship-diagram/), and design the two entities `match_frag` and `match_statistics`:
+Create a new logical diagram, also known as an [Entity-Relationship Diagram](https://www.smartdraw.com/entity-relationship-diagram/) and design the two entities `match_frag` and `match_statistics`:

 | Frag History Entity Design                            | Match Statistics Entity Design                              |
 | ----------------------------------------------------- | ----------------------------------------------------------- |
 | ![](farcry_erd_entity_match_frag_edition_initial.png) | ![](farcry_erd_entity_match_statistics_edition_initial.png) |

-_Note 1: we prefer to use our own abstract data type `datetime`, `string`, `integer`, and `decimal`, rather than the data types the application Navicat suggests, which seem more specific to a particular RDBMS._
+_Note 1: We prefer to use our own abstract data type `datetime`, `string`, `integer`, and `decimal`, rather than the data types the application Navicat suggests, which seem more specific to a particular RDBMS._

-_Note 2: the attributes `frag_time` and `killer_name` of the table `match_frag` always contain a value, i.e., they CANNOT be null, while the attributes `victim_name` and `weapon_code` can be empty (when the player committed suicide), i.e., they can be null.
+_Note 2: The attributes `frag_time` and `killer_name` of the table `match_frag` always contain a value, i.e., they CANNOT be null, while the attributes `victim_name` and `weapon_code` can be empty, they CAN be null (i.e., when the player committed suicide).
 What about the table `match_statistics`?_

 # Waypoint 16: Add Match Entity

-We have however an issue with our current data model: how does this model allow us to distinguish frags from distinct game sessions?
+However, we have an issue with our current data model: how does this model allow us to distinguish frags from distinct game sessions?
 We need a way to tag frags with the game session they belong to.

 We need to add a new entity `match` with the following attributes:

 - `match_id`: [identity attribute](https://en.wikipedia.org/wiki/Identity_column) of this match;
-- `start_time`: the time when the match started;
+- `start_time`: the time the match started;
-- `end_time`: the time when the match ended;
+- `end_time`: the time the match ended;
 - `game_mode`: the multiplayer mode that was played;
 - `map_name`: the name of the map that was played.

 ![Match Entity Edition](farcry_erd_entity_match.png)

 Where does this match identifier come from?!
-Far Cry engine doesn't log any game session identifier!
+The Far Cry engine doesn't log any game session identifier!
 This is a detail of implementation that we will solve later with the physical data model.

 For now, simply create this entity `match` as follows: